jaquielajoie/VAE-mnist/README.md

 The sampled point is Mu + 1/2 the log variance exponentiated * a random normal distribution  of Mu with a mean of 0 and a standard deviation of 1.

 All of this is to say that the Variational Autoencoder regularizes the output of the encoder component.
 This regularization can be seen with a latent space of 2 plotted on a X, Y graph.

+### Traversing the VAE latent space
+Since the VAE is regularized in the latent space, once trained, the encoder component can be discarded and the entry point into the system can be the latent space.
+A point can be chosen – i.e. (0, 3) – and an image of a reconstructed 1 would be returned.
+(0, -3) would return a 0.
+(0,0) would likely return some ambigious image considered the overlap seen in this region.
+A point sampled from negative space would likely return something unexpected as well.